 I let my cupcakes to sit overnight and frosted them the morning after, just before photographing them.
 I decided to make a cream cheese peanut butter frosting, as I like the combination of flavours that results when mixing cream cheese and peanut butter.
 I think that the cheese’s sour note adds notably to the fullness of the peanut butter.

-Peanut butter and cream cheese frosting:
+Peanut butter frosting:

 - 80 g peanut butter